archilds/Final_Projects/03_Fall_2017/04-healthieru/description.md

 ## Description
 ### How Does This Work
 HealthierU is a reference guide to weight loss.
 It recommends possible activities for users to try given their gender, weight, target weight and commitment.
 The activies are pulled from http://www.nutristrategy.com/caloriesburned.htm, a website that lists activities and calories burned by weight for each exercise.
-After uers enter their gender, height, weight, goal weight and commitment, HealtierU will determine whether they should enter a weight loss program based on their BMI.
+After users enter their gender, height, weight, goal weight and commitment, HealtierU will determine whether they should enter a weight loss program based on their BMI.
 If they are qualified for a weight loss program then suggest the right exercises for them.

 ### To Use
 User will select gender, height, weight, desired weight, and commitment.
 The program will use those data points to anaylze whether the user is fit for a weight loss program using BMI formula.
 If the user is underweight, HealthierU will allow the user to know a weight loss program is not recommended.
-If the user is not underweight, then HealthierU will move on the further analysis.
+If the user is not underweight, then HealthierU will move on to further analysis.

 User's desired weight and commitment are then analyzed if s/he is not in the underweight category, defined by BMI.
 If the user is listing unrealistic goals such as losing too many lbs/kg over a short period of time, HealthierU will determine that it is an unsafe plan and no activities fit that the criteria.
 Likewise, if the user has a realistic approach to weight loss, HealthierU will suggest programs for user to try that will help the user to reach his/her weight goal.